 An O-3 visa is initially granted for a period of up to three years, or the same time period for which the corresponding O-1 or O-2 visa is granted.
 USCIS may grant extensions of the O-1 or O-2 visa in increments of one year, depending on the time needed to complete the specified events and/or activities.
 It will typically issue corresponding time extensions to the O-3 visa holder as well.

 Holding an O-3 visa does not in any way lead to a green card.
-However, being in the U.S. may give your spouse or parent, or you, a chance at making the connections that will help you qualify for a U.S. green card, perhaps based on employment.
-For further information on who is eligible for a U.S. green card (lawful permanent residence), see "U.S. Green Card Eligibility Quiz."
+However, being in the U.S. could give your spouse or parent, or you, a chance at making the connections that will help you qualify for a U.S. green card at some point, perhaps based on employment.
+For further information on who is eligible for a U.S. green card (lawful permanent residence), see U.S. Green Card Eligibility Quiz.

-An experienced immigration lawyer can help in achieving a quick and easy resolution to your visa application process.
+An experienced immigration lawyer can help you in achieving a quick and easy resolution to your visa application process.
 As visa procedures and required documentation can be complicated, it is wise to contact an immigration attorney for assistance.